Norsk Hydro: Primary insiders purchase shares

-Executive Vice President and CFO Pål Kildemo purchased 9 000 shares in Hydro at NOK 27.06 per share.
-New holding is 11 202 shares.

-Executive Vice President Inger Sethov and a closely related party purchased 5 000 shares in Hydro at NOK 27.85 per share and 2 000 at NOK 27.77 per share.
-New holding is 34 538 shares.

-Executive Vice President Eivind Kallevik purchased 5 000 shares in Hydro at NOK 27.8 per share.
-New holding is 67 644 shares.

-Executive Vice President Egil Hogna purchased 5 000 shares in Hydro at NOK 27.75 per share.
-New holding is 55 742 shares.
+Executive Vice President Arvid Moss purchased 10 000 shares in Hydro at NOK 27.63 per share.
+New holding is 168 308 shares.

-Executive Vice President John Thuestad, through his company Jothur AS, purchased 25 000 shares in Hydro at NOK 27.42 per share.
-New holding is 50 202 shares.
+Executive Vice President Hilde Vestheim Nordh purchased 7 000 shares in Hydro at NOK 28.0 per share.
+New holding is 23 753 shares.

 Investor contact